Tom Fletcher: Other work

 In 2008, Fletcher contributed to the short story anthology Wow!
 366. Fletcher and the other members of McFly released their memoir Unsaid Things...
 Our Story in the autumn of 2012.

 In June 2011, Fletcher appeared on the ITV game show The Cube and became the third person to win £100,000.
 He gave the money to Comic Relief and BIRT.
 Later that year, he appeared as a gorilla for bandmate Dougie Poynter to ask five questions for the celebrity chest on episode 11 of I'm a Celebrity...
 Get Me Out of Here!.
 He was also there to greet Poynter on the red carpet after he had won the series.
 In 2013, he took part in All Star Family Fortunes and All Star Mr and Mrs. All four members of McFly played Celebrity Deal or No Deal for charity in 2012 as well.
 In November 2013, he appeared on Never Mind the Buzzcocks with Emma Willis.
 Fletcher has been a guest on Celebrity Juice a total of three times.
 In 2016, he was a judge on ITV's Lorraines competition to find a new children's author.

 Fletcher has a strong YouTube audience with slightly more than 633,000 subscribers.
 He was a frequent vlogger, filming his daily life and his life while he was on tour with McFly.
 He stopped regularly vlogging after the birth of his third child Max.

+In April 2021, Fletcher announced on his Instagram that he was asked to write an original song for Shanghai Disney Resort's 5th anniversary nighttime spectacular, "ILLUMINATE."
+His song is titled "Light Is In You" and forms the soundtrack of the fireworks show that concludes almost every day at the park.

 Between September and November 2021 Fletcher was a contestant on the nineteenth series of Strictly Come Dancing partnered with professional dancer Amy Dowden.
 On 21 November they were the eighth couple to be eliminated from the contest, after a dance-off against Rhys Stephenson and Nancy Xu.
 Since 2024, Fletcher has been featured as a coach on The Voice UK alongside Danny Jones in a duo chair.

-On 12 December 2023, it was announced that Fletcher will write the music and lyrics for Paddington: The Musical based on the Paddington Bear stories by Michael Bond and the film series.
-The musical is currently running at the Savoy Theatre and opened on November 1st 2025.
+On 12 December 2023, it was announced that Fletcher would write the music and lyrics for Paddington: The Musical based on the Paddington Bear stories by Michael Bond and the film series.
+The musical opened on 1 November 2025 and is currently running at the Savoy Theatre.
+The musical is set to debut on Broadway in spring 2027 at the Al Hirschfeld Theatre.